codeBelt/sjs-base-model/README.md

 ## Release History

+ * 2018-10-24 v1.5.1 Throw error if conversion property name doesn't match any properties on the model.
+Add ConversionTypeEnum.String IConvertOption.

  * 2018-05-09 v1.5.0 Rename IConvertOption to IConversionOption to match with ConversionTypeEnum

  * 2018-04-20 v1.4.0 Add the ability to convert property values to ConversionTypeEnum.Float, ConversionTypeEnum.Number or ConversionTypeEnum.Boolean with IConvertOption.